aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 2. Introduce an eks-a version bump with conversion webhooks

 Between these two approaches, I would take the first and then deprecate the legacy fields in a subsequent release to simplify the code paths.

+However, given that the Cloudstack credentials are persisted in a write-once secret on the cluster, upgrading existing clusters may not be feasible unless CAPC supports overwriting that secret.

 ## User Experience